 701.5 Prohibited sources.
 Openings and ducts shall not connect appliance enclosures with a space in which the operation of a fan will adversely affect the flow of the combustion air.
 Combustion air shall not be obtained from a hazardous location, except where the fuel-fired appliances are located within the hazardous location and are installed in accordance with this code.
-Combustion air shall not be taken from a refrigeration machinery room, except where a refrigerant vapor detector system is installed to automatically shut off the combustion air shall not be obtained from any location below the design flood elevation.
+Combustion air shall not be taken from a refrigeration machinery room, except where a refrigerant vapor detector system is installed to automatically shut off the combustion process in the event of refrigerant leakage.
+Combustion air shall not be obtained from any location below the design flood elevation.

-SECTION 702 INDOOR AIR
+SECTION 702 INSIDE AIR